Local and regional briefs

 Cripple Creek Trip

-The American Legion Post #9 has partnered with the La Junta Senior Center for a trip to Cripple Creek on Saturday.
+The American Legion Post #9 and La Junta Senior Center trip to Cripple Creek has been rescheduled to Feb.
+15.

 Tickets are $25 each and can be purchased at the La Junta Senior Center, or by contacting Glenn Parker, 719-940-9222, or Leon Davis, 719-853-6683.
 There are only a few seats left on the bus.
 Departure time from Senior Center is 8 a.m.
 Departure from Cripple Creek for return trip is 4 p.m.